 Internationally they are strong in the Netherlands, the UK, Switzerland, Romania, Spain, Morocco, France, and the Ivory Coast.
 Within Italy, they primarily operate out of Campania but have worked their way into the business in Piedmont, Lombardy, Lazio, and Emilia Romagna.

-It is only since 2012 that the US, under Obama, labeled this group as one of the four key transnational organized crime groups.
+It is only since 2012 that the US, under Obama, labelled this group as one of the four key transnational organized crime groups.

 Now, there are plenty more stories to tell about the Camorra- from their relationship with Maradona to their part in the 2002 Van Gogh art theft.
 But, these could fill a book and in fact, they have filled many, at the bottom, you’ll find a few!